-Trouble shooting Avoid poor flowering results by always unpacking your bulbs on arrival and storing them in a cool place until you’re ready to plant them
+Avoid poor flowering results by always unpacking your bulbs on arrival and storing them in a cool place until you’re ready to plant them

 Planting your bulbs too shallowly or in wet, soggy soil will also result in poor flowering so do follow the planting advice carefully.

 Allium bulbs and plants can be poisonous to cats and dogs.
-Most animals wouldn’t dream of nibbling them but do take care to protect your pets.
+Most animals wouldn’t dream of nibbling on them but do take care to protect your pets.

-Onion fly and onion white rot, mildew can also be a problem.
-If you're planting your alliums in your allotment for cut flowers it is important not to plant where onions were previously planted or close to onions in other beds.
-Slugs and snails are also problems for allium so provide some protection..
+All bulbs from the onion family are susceptible to similar problems such as onion fly, onion white rot and mildew.
+If you're planting your alliums in an allotment for cut flowers it is important not to plant where onions were previously planted or close to onions in other beds.
+Slugs and snails are also problems for allium so provide some protection.